 It is this metric that the Kataki shines.
 Slab climbing is a great test for the sensitivity of a shoe.

 Transferring weight from one-minute foothold to another requires a certain combination of stiffness for edging and a suppleness for smearing that the Kataki wields.
-The 4mm Vibram XSGrip2 soles make them great for standing on small edges, but they are not nearly as stiff as the Butora Libra.
-The shoes are surprisingly wide in the mid-foot but have a tapered toe box that makes them ideal for precise footwork, earning them a perfect 10 out of 10 in the sensitivity metric.
-The toe box fits our feet better than the La Sportiva Miura (8/10 for sensitivity), which also added to their incredible sensitivity.
+The 4mm Vibram XSGrip2 soles make them great for standing on small edges, but they are not as stiff as many other shoes in this review.
+The Katakis are also are surprisingly wide in the mid-foot but have a tapered toe box that makes them ideal for precise footwork, earning them a perfect 10 out of 10 in the sensitivity metric.
+The toe box fits our feet very comfortably, which adds to their incredible sensitivity.

 Ease of Use

 Like most of La Sportiva's shoes, the Kataki are incredibly well designed and well made, but they come at a high price.
-They retail for $170 retail, making them the second-most expensive shoe in this review, following the La Sportiva Solution.
+These shoes are up there with the priciest shoes in this review.
 If you know this is the shoe for you, we would say it is worth it, but make sure to research them before making such a large investment!